 About This Project

-Through film and video screenings, oral history interviews, archival activations and community archiving sessions I will ask why and how this decade of intersectional feminist curatorial advocation might be remembered, represented in the present and for the future.
+Through discursive film screenings, oral history, digital archival activations and community archiving sessions I will ask why and how this rich decade of intersectional feminist film programming and curating might be remembered in the present for future generations.

 About the Researcher